imDarshanGK/Loops-python/README.md

 Example 1:

-    Enter a number:548
+    Enter a number: 548
     Reverse of digits= 845

 Example 2:

-    Enter a number:987
+    Enter a number: 987
     Reverse of digits= 789

 Example 3:

-    Enter a number:739
+    Enter a number: 739
     Reverse of digits= 937

 # Product of digits